brettski/brettski/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [THAT.us](https://that.us) supporting converstation whenever you want them.
-Invite THAT Community to help
+- 🔭 I’m currently working on [THAT.us](https://that.us) supporting supporting the geek communities around the globe
 - 🌱 I’m currently learning more and more about JavaScript.
 Back to Rust is for sure in my future
 - 🚀 I'm having a lot of fun working with [Pico-8](https://www.lexaloffle.com/pico-8.php).
 You should try it out!
+Did I mention it runs on a Pi?
 - 👯 I’m looking to collaborate on ...
 - 💬 Ask me about: whatever
 - 📫 How to reach me: I am easily found on twitter, search my name